RedFroggy/keycloak-event-listener-sns/README.md

 ### Configuration

-Once the installation is complete, the `AWS-SNS` event listener appears in " realm-settings/events" on your realm.
+Once the installation is complete, the `aws-sns` event listener appears in " realm-settings/events" on your realm.
 Add and save to enable "AWS-SNS", remove and save to disable "AWS-SNS"

 <div align="center">